Shopgirl

 Shopgirl is a 2005 American romantic comedy-drama film directed by Anand Tucker and starring Steve Martin, Claire Danes, and Jason Schwartzman.
-The screenplay by Martin is based on his 2000 novella of the same title.
-The film follows a complex love triangle between a disenchanted salesgirl, a wealthy businessman and an aimless young man.
+The screenplay by Martin is based on his 2000 novella.
+The film follows a complex love triangle between a disenchanted salesgirl, a wealthy businessman, and an aimless young man.

 Produced by Ashok Amritraj, Jon Jashni, and Martin for Touchstone Pictures and Hyde Park Entertainment, Shopgirl was released in the United States on October 21, 2005, by Buena Vista Pictures Distribution and received positive reviews from film critics.
 The film grossed $11.7 million worldwide and was nominated for four Satellite Awards, including Best Picture – Musical or Comedy and Best Adapted Screenplay.

 Plot

 Mirabelle Buttersfield is a young aspiring artist from Vermont who works behind the women's glove counter at Saks Fifth Avenue in Beverly Hills.
 Clinically depressed and leading a solitary existence, Mirabelle soon finds herself romanced by two distinctly different men.

 Jeremy is an immature, socially inept, penniless graphic designer for an amplifier manufacturer and an aspiring typographer who meets Mirabelle in a laundromat.
 Mirabelle, aching for a meaningful connection, gives Jeremy a chance, but she soon loses interest in him after an awkward first date, followed by a failed attempt at intercourse.

 Ray Porter is an older, suave, wealthy, divorced logician.
 He buys a pair of gloves from Mirabelle at Saks and has them delivered to her apartment with an invitation to dinner, which she accepts.
 Following several dates, the two have sex at his house one night.
 The next morning, Ray tells Mirabelle that he does not intend for their relationship to be serious due to his constant travel between Los Angeles and Seattle.
 Each has a different understanding of this conversation: Ray tells his psychiatrist that Mirabelle knows they have an open relationship, while Mirabelle tells her friends that Ray wants to commit to her.

 Mirabelle and Ray embark on a lengthy affair, while Jeremy attempts to see Mirabelle one last time before leaving as a roadie for the band Hot Tears, but she rejects him in favor of Ray.
 While on tour, the band's lead singer introduces Jeremy to self-help tapes on how to better relate to women.
 Mirabelle becomes increasingly devoted to Ray, who showers her with expensive gifts and pays off her student loans, instead of showing genuine affection.
-As her relationship with Ray progresses, Mirabelle decides to stop taking her antidepressants, which heightens her depression.
+As her relationship with Ray progresses, Mirabelle stops taking her antidepressants, which heightens her depression.
 Ray takes her to the psychiatrist and cares for her, further deepening her reliance on him.
 Ray invites Mirabelle to accompany him on his upcoming trip to New York.